hamzaalumich/DSB-SC-SIGNAL-RECOVERY-MATLAB/README.md

 The results support several important signal-processing conclusions:

-- DSB-SC modulation translates the baseband spectrum to symmetric carrier-centered sidebands.
+- DSB-SC modulation translates the baseband spectrum to symmetric sidebands around the carrier frequency.
 - FFT analysis provides direct visibility into signal bandwidth, carrier placement, noise, and interference.
-- Welch PSD estimation provides a smoother view of energy distribution and noise-floor behavior.
+- Welch PSD estimation provides a smoother representation of signal and noise power.
 - Bandpass filtering is effective when unwanted components are outside the desired signal bands.
 - Frequency-domain masking provides direct control over the retained spectral regions.
 - Narrowband interferers are easier to identify and suppress than broadband in-band noise.
-- AWGN cannot be completely removed when it overlaps the desired message spectrum.
+- AWGN cannot be completely removed when it overlaps the useful message spectrum.
 - Coherent demodulation requires an accurately synchronized carrier.
 - Low-pass filtering is required to isolate the recovered baseband component.
 - SNR and MSE provide complementary measurements of signal-recovery quality.